Experience a Rail-cruise vacation featuring the Empire Builder to Seattle plus an Alaska cruise through the Inside Passage featuring Hubbard Glacier.

 Alaska's capital city of Juneau is located on the Gastineau Channel in Alaska's panhandle and is home to the Juneau Icefield.
 Sitting atop steep mountains is the Juneau Icefield, a large ice mass encompassing more than 30 glaciers including the mighty Mendenhall Glacier.
 In addition to the Juneau Icefield, consider a visit to the lush Tongass National Forest, browse the rustic local shops, or climb aboard the Mt.
 Roberts Tramway for beautiful views and a great spot to hike.
 Overnight ship.
 (B, L, D)

-Day 7 - Glacier Bay
+Day 7 - Hubbard Glacier

 Day 8 - Sitka, Alaska